Best T-Shirt Shop

 According to Natural Food Patch of Ferndale owner Joel Fisher, being healthy isn’t just for the wealthy.
 Natural Food Patch gets fresh organic produce every other day — it’s the same organic fare you see at larger chains like Whole Foods, but without the fancy displays and hefty price tags.
 Their knowledgeable staff will help you find the perfect vitamins and supplements for your particular needs and sell them to you at a fraction of the price of other, fancy vitamin shops.
 Our readers love that this friendly, one-stop shop carries health and beauty aids, dog food and frozen treats like soy and rice ice cream alongside its produce and vitamins.

-Best Beer Selection in a Store, Wayne County
+Best Beer Selection in a Store in Wayne County

 Merchant’s Fine Wine

-Founded in 1994, Merchant's Fine Wine is the place to go for all your fermented needs.
-They boast an impressive selection of fine wines including imported wines from almost every country imaginable, domestic wines from California, Arizona, Oregon and Washington, and perhaps the best selection of Michigan wines available anywhere.
-For beer, ask Merchant's Certified Cicerone for advice on selecting, acquiring, storing and serving today's wide range of beers.
-Once you've selected the perfect beer or wine, have the gracious and informed staff at Merchant's suggest a dynamic cheese or rich chocolate from their gourmet foods section to pair it with — you won't be disappointed.
+Founded in 1994, Merchant’s Fine Wine is the place to go for all your fermented needs.
+They boast an impressive selection of beer; just ask Merchant’s Certified Cicerone for advice on selecting, acquiring, storing and serving today’s wide range of beers.
+Once you’ve selected the perfect beer, have the gracious and informed staff suggest a dynamic cheese or rich chocolate from their gourmet foods section to pair it with — you won’t be disappointed.

 Champane’s Wine Cellars